What are the top things to do in Brasov, Romania? Brasov is the crown jewel of Romania and one of the most visited cities in Romania.

 Pietrele lui Solomon (Solomon’s Rocks)

 The Fortress from Solomon’s Rocks is an ancient fortification used by the Dacians as a shelter.
-The archaeological digging discovered this to be a place inhabited since the Neolithic.
+Archaeologists discovered this to be a place inhabited since the Neolithic.

 If you plan to visit Brasov for more than two days, then think about renting a car and exploring around some beautiful mountain views, go for some hikes and see more historic fortresses.